On type-II singularities in Ricci flow on $\mathbb{R}^{N}$: The formal solution

 where $\lambda>0$ is a constant to be chosen.
-We substitute this expansion into the equation above and split $\mathcal{E}_u[z]$ into linear and quadratic parts given in \eqref{eq:L} and \eqref{eq:Q} respectively.
-By comparing the coefficient of $e^{-m\lambda\tau}$ in the resulting equation, we find $Z_m$ must satisfy the ODE
+We substitute \eqref{eq:series} into the PDE above and split $\mathcal{E}_u[z]$ into the linear and quadratic parts as given in \eqref{eq:L} and \eqref{eq:Q} respectively.
+By comparing the coefficients of $e^{-m\lambda\tau}$ in the resulting equation, we find $Z_m$ must satisfy the first order ODE

 When $m=1$, equation \eqref{eq:ODE_Z} is a linear homogeneous equation

 whose solutions are